 Silverback's wall-mounted hoops are marketed to use outside and indoors.
 But for most people, the prospect of installing a full-size basketball hoop inside their homes just isn't a possibility.

 What you can do to bring your game inside, however, is buy a mini basketball hoop that can simply be hooked over the top of a door.
-These mini hoops are incredibly popular for kids' rooms and offices, and there are dozens and dozens of different models.
+Something like this would be perfect for inside a garage or basement.
+These mini hoops are incredibly popular for kids' rooms and adults' offices, and there are dozens and dozens of different models.
 You can buy a super cheap one with a flimsy plastic rim for $10 or less, but odds are it'll break.

 Instead, check out models that have real metal rims with springs that provide a nice touch for your shots.
 Franklin's over-the-door hoop is an excellent option, featuring a shatter-resistant backboard and a metal rim that's 9.5" in diameter rim that should — theoretically — survive rambunctious games behind a teenager's closed door.